upstage-org/upstage/docs/user_manual.rst

 You do not need to install anything to create and present live performances on UpStage (unless you wish to set up your own server, in which case, see Installation Manuals).
 Simply navigate to https://app1.upstage.org.nz/V4.0/ui/ with a standard browser such as Mozilla Firefox or Google Chrome.

-You will arrive at the Foyer, the landing page and public entry point.
+You will arrive at the Foyer: this is the home page for this UpStage instance.
  :ref:`login screen<login>`.

 - At the top of the page, you will find the :ref:`header <header>`.